imanuelgittens/javascript-studies/Introduction-To-CSS/questions.md

 	300 + 5 + 5 + 1 = 311px;

 If, we took the same example however, and used the second box model option (`box-sizing: border-box`) then the width of the element would be 300px.
 Why?
 Because in this mode, the width of the element is always the value specifically set using the width property.
 What actually happens is that the width of the content of the element will be reduced until the sum of the content width, padding, margin and border is equal to the the value specified in the width property.
-Here the width of the content area of the HTML element would be:
+Here, the width of the content area of the HTML element would be:

 	300 - 5 - 5 - 1 = 289px;